dyavorsky/ucla-mfe-r-workshop/content/2-r-for-data-analysis/_index.md

 #### Data.table

 - subset rows
-- create cols with := operator
+- create cols with :=
 - aggregate -- args take lists
 - aggregate and merge is just one step
 - merge